KeanuGh/myROOT_analysis_framework/README.md

 - Converts boost-histograms to ROOT TH1 histograms and back

 ### In the works:
-- Logging: as soon as I get around to learning how to use the python logging library
+- Logging: as soon as I get around to learning how to use the python logging library.
-- Unit tests: pytest stopped working for me and I haven't gotten round to fixing it yet.
-Bugs galore!
+- Unit tests: Need to write many more tests.
+- Batch jobs: Need to look into using Dask for parallel processing to work with large ROOT files.

 ## Quickstart
 Initialise analysis with a very silly import statement like: